 (MORE: Find a Builder)

-What is a Full Plan Application?
+What is a Full Plan Application for Building Regulations?

 For most construction projects a Full Plans application is made to building control.